pingcap/docs-cn/dev/reference/tispark.md

 A: By default, TiSpark searches for the Hive database by reading the Hive metadata in hive-site.
 If the search task fails, it searches for the TiDB database instead, by reading the TiDB metadata.

 If you do not need this default behavior, do not configure the Hive metadata in hive-site.

+Q: What can I do if `Error：java.io.InvalidClassException: com.pingcap.tikv.region.TiRegion; local class incompatible: stream classdesc serialVersionUID ...` is returned when TiSpark is executing a Spark task?

+A: The error message shows a `serialVersionUID` conflict, which occurs because you have used `class` and `TiRegion` of different versions.
+Because `TiRegion` only exists in TiSpark, multiple versions of TiSpark packages might be used.
+To fix this error, you need to make sure the version of TiSpark dependency is consistent among all nodes in the cluster.